elidickinson/shot-power-scraper/docs/github-actions.md

-# Using shot-scraper with GitHub Actions
+# Using shot-power-scraper with GitHub Actions

-`shot-scraper` was designed with GitHub Actions for screenshot automation in mind.
+`shot-power-scraper` was designed with GitHub Actions for screenshot automation in mind.

-## shot-scraper-template
+## shot-power-scraper-template

-The [shot-scraper-template](https://github.com/simonw/shot-scraper-template) template repository can be used to quickly create your own GitHub repository with GitHub Actions configured to take screenshots of a page and write it back to the repository.
-Read [Instantly create a GitHub repository to take screenshots of a web page](https://simonwillison.net/2022/Mar/14/shot-scraper-template/) for details.
+The [shot-power-scraper-template](https://github.com/simonw/shot-power-scraper-template) template repository can be used to quickly create your own GitHub repository with GitHub Actions configured to take screenshots of a page and write it back to the repository.
+Read [Instantly create a GitHub repository to take screenshots of a web page](https://simonwillison.net/2022/Mar/14/shot-power-scraper-template/) for details.

 ## Building a workflow from scratch

-This Actions workflow can be used to install `shot-scraper` and its dependencies, take screenshots defined in the `shots.yml` file in that repository and then write the resulting screenshots back to the same repository:
+This Actions workflow can be used to install `shot-power-scraper` and its dependencies, take screenshots defined in the `shots.yml` file in that repository and then write the resulting screenshots back to the same repository:

 ```yaml
 name: Take screenshots